 If you aren’t careful, your social media could provide a treasure trove of information that could be used against you by the insurance company.

 Let’s say you are demanding compensation for neck and back injuries that you suffered in a car accident.
 If you post pictures of yourself playing baseball weeks after the accident, the insurance company could use that to argue that you’re not as hurt as you claim to be.
 If they succeed, your claim could be reduced or even dismissed.

 How to Protect Your Personal Injury Claim

 There are simple ways to prevent insurance companies from collecting evidence from your social media accounts.
 Here are some tips:

 - Limit what you post: Don’t mention anything related to your accident or injuries online.
 That includes posting status updates, photos, or any other information about the claim.
 This is important while your case is underway, but also after you’ve settled.
 According to CNN, a man had an $80,000 settlement revoked after his daughter boasted about the award on Facebook.
 That’s because she violated the terms of the confidential settlement agreement.

 - Adjust your privacy settings: Restrict access to the highest privacy setting possible.

 - Ask friends and family not to post any pictures of you: Tell them that you are in the middle of legal proceedings and that something they share could inadvertently hurt your claim.

-- Review your list of “friends:” If you’re in the habit of accepting friend requests from pretty much anyone, stop now.
-Check your list.
-If you don’t recognize a name, delete it.
-It could be an adjuster wanting access to your account.
+- Review your list of “friends”: Don’t accept friend requests from names you don’t recognize.
+It could be an adjuster trying to access your information.

 Originally published December, 2016.
-Refreshed July, 2020.
+Refreshed October, 2020.